cgrafbus/CSlickRun/README.md

 ## License

 This project is licensed under the The Unlicense License.
-See the [LICENSE](LICENSE) file for details.
+Do whatever you want with it :=

 ## Acknowledgements